H. T. Wilson: Books

 2017 Political Management: Redefining the Public Sphere (Berlin: De Gruyter) (Reprint from 1985 edition ISBN 9783110099027).

 2023 The American Ideology: Science, Technology and Organization as Modes of Rationality in Advanced Industrial Societies.
 London: Routledge ISBN 9780710085016.
 Reissued in Hardbound, Paperback and Digital Form under the Original 1977 Copyright in the Routledge Revivals Series.

 2023 Tradition and Innovation: the Idea of Civilization as Culture and its Significance.
 London: Routledge.
 ISBN 9781032636511.
 Reissued in Hardbound, Paperback and Digital Form under the Original 1984 Copyright in the Routledge Revivals Series.

-2025 Encounters in Canada: Comparing Indigenous, Settler and Immigrant Perspectives (Toronto: University of Toronto Press, forthcoming) (joint editor).
+2025 Special Issue titled 'The Postulate of Adequacy: Causality, Meaning, Performativity', in Human Studies 48(4) December 2025, pp 709–911 (One of 3 editors).

-2025 Special Issue titled 'The Postulate of Adequacy: Causality, Meaning, Performativity' in Human Studies 48(4) December 2025 (one of 3 editors).
+Forthcoming Encounters in Canada: Comparing Indigenous, Settler and Immigrant Perspectives (Toronto: University of Toronto Press, forthcoming) (joint editor).